 Obviously, you need to spend a lot of time with your Cockapoo and avoid leaving them on their own for long.
 That being said, you still need to work on teaching your dog that it is okay for them to be in one room while you go into another and that they are sometimes going to be home alone without you there.

 You also need to give them something to play with while you are gone, such as a treat they have to work for or find to earn or a toy they can interact with.
-This will help to keep their mind engaged and will stop them from becoming bored or upset.
+This will help keep their mind engaged and stop them from becoming bored or upset.

 The Tv or even the radio is also good for providing company for them as the background noise can give your dog reassurance.